pragyaai/ndna/_llm/nGDI.md

 The distributional nature of nGDI highlights that drift is not simply a mean shift but involves complex population-level reshaping of embeddings, reflecting changes in semantic variability, multimodality, and latent clustering.
 Such nuanced characterization surpasses simplistic distance measures and enables detection of latent semantic fragmentation or fusion effects.

-Furthermore, the Fisher-Rao component uncovers information-theoretic curvature changes induced by cultural fine-tuning, exposing layers where semantic representations become less smooth or more entropic–phenomena analogous to evolutionary branching or adaptive radiation in biological populations (96; 318).
+Furthermore, the Fisher-Rao component uncovers information-theoretic curvature changes induced by cultural fine-tuning, exposing layers where semantic representations become less smooth or more entropic–phenomena analogous to evolutionary branching or adaptive radiation in biological populations ({% cite amari1998natural %;% cite peyre2019computational %}).

 ### Implications for Model Fine-tuning and Cultural Integration